Conduct of the Hearing

 - The chair introduces the members of the Board and summarizes any special situations pertinent to the case or the hearing.

-- The case administrator will brief the Board on the charges and the nature of the case.
-The charged party will be asked to accept responsibility or deny responsibility for each charge and will be given the opportunity to make an opening statement.
+- The case administrator will brief the panel on the charges and the nature of the case.

-- The case administrator will introduce the evidence and question the relevant witnesses present.
+- The case administrator then introduces the evidence and question the relevant witnesses present.

-- Following the questioning of each witness, the Board and then the charged party will be invited to question the witness.
+- Following the questioning of each witness, the Chair invites the panel and then the Respondent to question the witness.

-- At the conclusion of this presentation of evidence, the case administrator and the charged party will be given an opportunity to present summary remarks to the Board.
+- At the conclusion of this presentation of evidence, the case administrator and the Respondent are provided the opportunity to present brief summary remarks to the panel.

-- The Board then will convene in closed session to deliberate regarding a judgment on each charge.
+- The panel then convenes in closed session to deliberate regarding a judgment on each charge.

-Following the finding of responsibility on at least one charge, the Board will, time permitted, move immediately into a Sanctions hearing:
+Following the finding of responsibility on at least one charge, the panel will, time permitted, move immediately into a Sanctions hearing:

 - The student may introduce character witnesses; the chair may limit the number of character witnesses (generally a maximum of two character witnesses are permitted).

-- The Board then will convene in private to determine the appropriate sanction(s) (time permitting).
+- The panel then convenes in private to determine the appropriate sanction(s) (time permitting).